BlueLahar/docs/main-concepts/protocol/servicing.md

 The Validator\(s\) that are paired to service an Application in a Session are _equally_ distributed among all of the Validators in the network.

-Meaning that every Validator theoretically serves the same amount as their peers and every Application theoretically will be evenly serviced by each Validators over time.
+Meaning that every Validator theoretically serves the same amount as their peers and every Application theoretically will be evenly serviced by each Validator over time.

 ### Generation

-The generation of a Session is key to the equal distribution property.
+The generation of a Session is key to the equal distribution of property.

 Equally distributed sessions are generated with _pseudorandom_ seed data: